A polling station is the building used for people to go and vote in person.

 Access for voters with disabilities

-For information about how you can get help at the polling station visit the AboutMyVote website.
+For information about how you can get help at the polling station visit YourVoteMatters or contact us.

-Ballot papers cannot be printed in languages other than English.
+Ballot papers can't be printed in languages other than English.

 Giving information to tellers

 Tellers outside polling stations work for political parties and candidates.
 They might ask you for some information, like your electoral number.
 You don't have to give them the information they ask for, but you can if you want to.